Role of the College Field Supervisor

 - ensure that each teacher candidate reviews and signs the assessment instrument after each formal observation;

-- ensure that each teacher candidate receives a three-way conference (CFS, PDE, and teacher candidate) at the outset of the quarterly placement and as needed;
+- ensure that each teacher candidate receives a three-way conference (CFS, CT, and teacher candidate) at the outset of the quarterly placement and as needed;

-- ensure that each teacher candidate receives a mid-quarter evaluation from the PDE;
+- ensure that each teacher candidate receives a mid-quarter evaluation from the CT;

 - be available outside the regular observation period for consultation with teacher candidates;

 - provide all teacher candidates with a completed copy of an “End-of-Quarter” evaluation for each of their two placements; and

 - use SUNY Plattsburgh’s program standards as the basis for discussion when regularly consulting with CTs regarding the progress of teacher candidates.

 - hold a minimum of eight seminars during the semester: